 In fact, some off-site hotels are convenient for Universal as well as Disney, and we have outlined the best hotels close to Universal Orlando in case you decide to split your vacation.
 We have also reviewed the best Marriott Bonvoy hotels near Universal in case you collect or want to redeem Marriott Bonvoy points for your Disney or Universal trip.

-Since opening in 1971, Walt Disney World in Orlando has become the ultimate place to take your family with dozens of hotels with different themes parks and hotels.
+Since opening in 1971, Walt Disney World in Orlando has become the ultimate place to take your family with dozens of hotels with different theme parks and hotels.

 While every Disney hotel and resort is great, each has its own selling point, be it a lazy rive, brilliant kids club, amazing water park, or incredible views.
 Here’s our pick of the best hotels & resorts near Walt Disney World in Orlando.